Question: Which of the following book formats has the highest year over year growth in the last three years?

 However, recording your own audiobook—though a fair amount of work—can be done even by novices, and the production cost is not as astronomical as you might think.

-Let’s cover these the two methods for how to make an audiobook: Pay for Production vs. Recording it Yourself…and discuss the main pros and cons of each.
+Let’s cover these the two methods of producing an audiobook—pay for production (have someone record it) vs. recording it yourself and also discuss the pros and cons of each.

 OPTION 1: Pay For Production